-3.1 Road Traffic Noise Impact Assessment Methodology

-3.1.1 The Applicant shall calculate traffic noise levels in respect of each road section and the overall noise levels from combined road sections (including existing, new/altered road sections) at the NSRs in accordance with methodology in section 5.1 of Annex 13 of the TM.
-The Applicant shall propose the assessment year for agreement of the Director before commencing the assessment.
+- 3.1 Road Traffic Noise Impact Assessment Methodology - 3.1.1 The Applicant shall calculate traffic noise levels in respect of each road section and the overall noise levels from combined road sections (including existing, new/altered road sections) at the NSRs.
+The Applicant shall propose the assessment methodology for agreement of the Director before commencing the assessment in accordance with Section 5.1 of Annex 13 of the TM.